 You’re trying to figure out when to plan your Disney World vacation.
-You know the general parts of the year you should avoid, but you are ready to take the next step in planning your trip.
-Which specific days are worst for each park?
+While you know the general parts of the year you should avoid, you’re ready to take the next step in researching and planning exactly when you should visit.
+Which specific days are the worst for each park?
 What things should you account for as you make your plans?
 How do you make sense of all the information available?

 We’ll cover everything:

 - What to plan for each month of the year

 - Where you can look for resources to get down-to-the-minute information

 - Tips for planning your vacation around the crowds

 Just grab your own calendar and get ready to learn everything you need to know.

 Looking for more help planning your upcoming Disney trip?
 My Disney on a Budget 2021 post will give you every resource you need.

 What’s a Crowd Calendar and How to Use It

 Here’s just a quick refresh on crowd calendars to help you get the basics down.
 Crowd calendars are planning tools that indicate crowd volume levels for a given amusement park or attraction, and often give information on the best times to plan your trip.